Petr-Martynenko/flair-examp/README.md

 directory fluka\flair project
 I would like to get the number of neutrons which are generated in the shielding detector ranging from ???cm to ???cm with a step of ???cm after irradiation by proton ions.
+I created input file with cylindrical target filled with air to check RCC цилиндрическая мишень

   You keep the outside medium of the shielded detector as vacuum.
 So no scattered components will be produced from this region.
   Then, in the detector wall and other (except sensitive volume of your detector), set